 Though I myself have not participated in any joint-creative-ventures, I am so intrigued by collaborative projects between fellow makers.
 I love to see what can happen when two makers team up to bring their crafty super powers together and develop a new offering!

-Since this is not something I have firsthand experience with, but that I can see is an emerging topic of interest, and a brilliant business opportunity, I reached out to my friend Jenelle of Trashn2Tees to get some insight on collaborative projects.
+Since this is not something I have firsthand experience with, but that I can see is an emerging topic of interest, and a brilliant business opportunity, I reached out to my friend Jenelle of Trashn2Tees (This site/resource is no longer available) to get some insight on collaborative projects.
 I specifically asked her about a recent collaboration with Kimberly of Joyful Roots.

 Together, they brought a line of Lumberjack goodness to market including fabric designs and kits for making your own plush lumberjack.